jameschapman19/cca_zoo/docs/joss/paper.md

 | SplitAE   | Split Autoencoders [@ngiam2011multimodal] | 2   | deep |
 | DVCCA   | Deep Variational Canonical Correlation Analysis [@wang2016deep] | \>=2   | deep |
 | VCCA   | Variational Canonical Correlation Analysis [@wang2007variational] | 2   | probabilistic |

+## Documentation

+The package is accompanied by documentation and a number of tutorial notebooks which serve as both guides to the package as well as educational resources for multiview learning methods.

 # Conclusion